SunLightScorpion/.github/profile/README.md

-## Hallo 👋
+## Hello there 👋

-Wir sind das SunLightScorpion Team, wir haben einen Minecraft Server (PlayScorpion.de) und programmieren auch nützliche Programme!
+We are the SunLightScorpion team, we develop spigot plugin and other tools!

 Besuche uns gerne auf https://www.sunlightscorpion.de/ !